On the reliability of published findings using the regression discontinuity design in political science: Why is it hard to estimate RD effects?

 The standard way to proceed is to assume that the potential outcome functions are smooth, meaning that they do not change too quickly.
-This implies that observations close to the cutoff are somewhat informative of the value at the cutoff, so they can be used for estimation.
-Researchers are here faced with a trade-off.
-When including only observations very close to the cutoff, we ensure that the observations are relevant, but we are then forced to discard most of the data, so our estimation will be imprecise.
-When we include observations farther away from the cutoff, the relevance of the observations will decrease but precision will increase.
+This implies that observations close to the cutoff are somewhat informative of the value of the functions at the cutoff, so they can be used for estimation.
+Researchers then face a trade-off.
+If we estimate the RD effect using only observations very close the cutoff, we ensure that the observations are relevant, but doing so discards most of the data, rendering the estimates less precise, as measured by for example variance.
+By contrast, if we include observations farther away from the cutoff, precision improves, but the relevance of the observations decreases.
 We can interpret this as a bias--variance trade-off, where the bias is governed by the relevance of the observations and the variance by their numbers.

-No matter how one resolves this trade-off, the consequence is that the nominal sample size (i.e., the number of rows in the data set) is not a good indicator of the effective sample size (i.e., the amount of useful information in the data set).
+No matter how one resolves this trade-off, the consequence is that the nominal sample size (i.e., the number of rows in the data set) is not a good measure of the effective sample size (i.e., the amount of useful information in the data set).
 Even if identification in an RD design might be almost as credible as in a randomized experiment, we would often need a sample size that is orders of magnitude larger to estimate the causal effect in an RD design to the same level of accuracy as in an experiment.
 The bias--variance trade-off also introduces researcher discretion in that there is no intrinsically correct way to resolve the trade-off, and researchers can, purposefully or inadvertently, use this leeway to search for significant findings.